wp-plugins/copyright-footer-rss/readme.txt

 *   Personnalize your copyright.
 You can edit the default copyright and write your own message
 *   You can use HTML on the copyright message.
 Such as adding a link to the original post
 *   Works for RSS feed and ATOM feed
+*   Multi languages : English, French (from : France, Canada, Belgium, Switzerland and Luxembourg)

 Want a WordPress developper?
+Want to add a translation?
 Feel free to <a href="http://en.tonyarchambeau.com/contact.html">contact me</a>.

 == Installation ==